What does MEANS stand for?

 Can the food donor deliver?

 On the post and in the email notification, it will say whether the donor is able to deliver.
 If the donor cannot deliver the food or if the nonprofit cannot pick up, MEANS can assist with delivery!

 How often do you send emails?

 The only emails users get from us are when we have the kind of food they’ve told us they need.
 No newsletters (unless you sign up for it here), no spam – just free food.

 How is MEANS funded?

-As a 501(c)3, any donation to us is tax-deductible.
-We were kickstarted by the 2015 George Washington University’s Business Plan Competition.
-Other organizations that have supported our work include: the Kellogg’s Foundation, APT Charities, Valley Venture Mentors, Venturewell, and ELCA.
+As a 501(c)3, MEANS is funded mainly by grants and donations.
+Any donation to us is tax-deductible.
+We were kickstarted by the 2015 George Washington University’s Business Plan Competition, and have been supported by many other great organizations since then including: the Kellogg’s Foundation, Valley Venture Mentors, Venturewell, ELCA, Simply Organic, and Grubhub.

 4410 Massachusetts Ave NW #397